suzie-utrains/ParLAI/parlai/README.md

 - **mturk**: contains code for setting up Mechanical Turk, as well as sample MTurk tasks
 - **chat_service**: contains code for interfacing with chat services, such as Facebook Messenger

-See the top level README for more information (one directory above).
+See the top level README for more information (one directory above).hello